innovyze/Open-Source-Support/README.md

 * Scripts that run from the **UI** will follow the nomenclature `UI_script.rb`.
 These can be run from the Workgroup Client.
 * Scripts that run from via **Exchange** will follow the nomenclature `EX_script.rb`.
 These need to be passed to `IExchange.exe` to run, which is present in the folders of every version of the Workgroup Client installation in both 32-bit and 64-bit.
 This requires a valid Exchange license.

-Multiple scripts performing a similar task can be stored under the same folder.
-These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.

 The BAT file encapsulates commands that call the Exchange executable and provide the Ruby script in the same folder as a parameter for a specific Workgroup Client version.
 It allows a degree of customisation - see an example below:
 ```bat
 @ECHO OFF